-Judy Kimball (Doris Day) has a happy enough life even if her husband George (Rock Hudson) is a sleeping, walking, talking hypochondriac who at the slightest ache or pain is down the doctors.
-But on one of those visits George over hears his doctor on the phone receiving some bad news about a patient and mistakes that news for his own leading him to believe he has just weeks left to live.
-Not wanting to worry Judy he enlists the help of their neighbour and best friend Arnold (Tony Randall) to get everything on order for when the end comes and that includes finding a suitable replacement husband for Judy to provide her companionship after he has gone.
-But George's behaviour leads to Judy becoming suspicious and more confusion as to what going on.
+Judy Kimball (Doris Day - The Thrill of It All) is happily married to her husband George (Rock Hudson - A Gathering of Eagles) who is a sleeping, walking, talking hypochondriac who at the slightest ache or pain is straight down the doctors.
+During one of those visits George over hears his doctor on the phone receiving some bad news about a patient, except George mistakes that news for his own and jumps to the conclusion that he has just weeks to live.
+Not wanting to worry Judy he enlists the help of their neighbour and best friend Arnold (Tony Randall - Let's Make Love) to get everything in order for when the end comes and that includes finding a suitable replacement husband for Judy to provide her companionship after he has gone.
+But George's behaviour leads to Judy becoming suspicious as to what he is up to.

 Doris Day and Rock Hudson surprisingly only made 3 movies together all of which saw them team up with Tony Randall.
 Now whilst "Pillow Talk" was genuinely very good and "Lover Come Back" although very similar to "Pillow Talk" was still entertaining their third and final movie together "Send Me No Flowers" just doesn't quite work.
-The good news is that Doris Day, Rock Hudson and Tony Randall are all great fun to watch and the storyline is thankfully not just a rehash of what they did before, but "Send Me No Flowers" has that feeling of being more of an idea for a sitcom than a full blown movie and struggles for being so.
+The good news is that Doris Day, Rock Hudson and Tony Randall are all great fun to watch and the storyline is thankfully not just a rehash of what they did before.
+But "Send Me No Flowers" has that feeling of being an idea for a sitcom episode rather than a full blown movie and struggles for being so.

 Even when "Send Me No Flowers" moves to the main part of the story with George mistakenly thinking he is dying and so sets about preparing for his death, it carries on feeling like it's an idea for a sitcom .
 But at 100 minutes it feels a little long winded, scenes are dragged out and repeated to try and fill it out and whilst watching George and Arnold trying to find a new husband for Judy is amusing they go on a little too long.
 It's one of those issues which always occur when writers try to turn a short comedy story more suited to 30 minutes on TV into a full length movie.